jamiewilbraham/azure-docs/articles/cognitive-services/Custom-Vision-Service/csharp-tutorial.md

 - [Microsoft.Azure.CognitiveServices.Vision.CustomVision.Training](https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Vision.CustomVision.Training/)
 - [Microsoft.Azure.CognitiveServices.Vision.CustomVision.Prediction](https://www.nuget.org/packages/Microsoft.Azure.CognitiveServices.Vision.CustomVision.Prediction/)

-Clone or download the [Cognitive Services .NET Samples](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples) project.
+Clone or download the [Cognitive Research Technologies .NET Samples](https://github.com/Azure-Samples/cognitive-services-dotnet-sdk-samples) project.
 Navigate to the **CustomVision/ImageClassification** folder and open _ImageClassification.csproj_ in Visual Studio.

 This Visual Studio project creates a new Custom Vision project named __My New Project__, which can be accessed through the [Custom Vision website](https://customvision.ai/).
 It then uploads images to train and test a classifier.
 In this project, the classifier is intended to determine whether a tree is a __Hemlock__ or a __Japanese Cherry__.